Agriculture

 Data Analytics

-Review the day's data logs and prepare a report on how the new robotic seeder performed compared to manual labor.
-As you drive home, see the green fields and feel proud—you helped secure the food on a thousand plates.
+Before leaving, Arjun reviews the day's data logs.
+He prepares a report for his manager on how the new robotic seeder performed compared to manual labor.
+As he drives home, he sees the green fields and feels proud—he didn't just 'work' today; he helped secure the food on a thousand plates.

 Self-assessment for the ideal candidate.